Acne Treatment Toronto

-The most common skin condition in North America is Acne.
+The most common skin condition is Acne.
 Although many suffer from the unwanted blemishes of pimples and blackheads, there is little information found on this troubling skin ailment.
 This acne unawareness makes it difficult for sufferers to achieve a clear and clean complexion.

 What is Acne?